 NERA also maintained a "data room" on their website, which contained data that was updated monthly and additional data that was updated less frequently.
 NERA provided descriptions of both types of data.
 This data room helped bidders prepare their bids.
-Examples of the data posted here included (a) load data, which was updated monthly for each EDC and covered the period up to October 2020 or later, and (b) switching statistics that showed the percentage of load and number of customers that have switched to third party suppliers.
+Examples of the data posted here included (a) load data, which was updated monthly for each EDC and covered the period up to October 2022 or later, and (b) switching statistics that showed the percentage of load and number of customers that have switched to third party suppliers.
 Any revisions made to the data were marked on the website.

 NERA also posted models which translated potential winning prices for each EDC into customer rates.
-As we did last year, Bates White conferred with each EDC to go over their rate models and average bill calculations.
+As we did last year, Bates White conferred with each d.
+Did Bidders receive Auction logistics information (i.e., Confidential Bidder Information packet) on time?

+EDC to go over their rate models and average bill calculations.
 We audited each sheet posted on the website to ensure it was correct and double-checked the EDCs calculation of rate and average bill impacts resulting from the actual Auction.